Supporting Trees and Plant Guarantee

 Backfill and firm in (Photo required for guarantee)

 Refill the hole with the original soil (and compost mix, if used), packing gently around the roots in layers.
-Firm it down with your hands or foot — but don’t press directly on the root ball.
+Firm it down with your hands or foot HARD — but don’t press directly on the root ball.
+MAKE SURE YOU HAVE NO AIR POCKETS AND THE GROUND IS FIRM.

 SPECIFIC THINGS I WANT TO SEE